 On the other hand, if you put off preparing for transfer until the last minute, the process may seem overwhelming.

 A successful transfer will require some regular effort on your part.
 Start planning for transfer as early as possible.
-Begin by working with advisors at both your current school and any schools that you are considering transferring to.
+Begin by working with advisors at your current school and any schools you are considering transferring to.
 Working together, you should be able to break the transfer process into easily manageable parts.

-Your college transcripts will be evaluated on a course by course basis to see if an equivalent Eastern course exists.
+Your college transcripts will be evaluated on a course by course basis to see if an equivalent EWU course exists.
 This evaluation will determine which General Education Core Requirements have been fulfilled along with which classes will count towards a specific major or as electives.